Mikkel Basse

-Mikkel Fossum Basse (born 31 August 1996) is a Danish professional footballer who plays as a midfielder for Danish 1st Division club Fremad Amager.
+Mikkel Fossum Basse (born 31 August 1996) is a Danish professional footballer who plays as a midfielder.

 Career

 FC Helsingør

 Before joining FC Helsingør, Basse spent his youth career with Lyngby Boldklub before his contract expired in the summer 2016.
 Basse then went on a trial with Helsingør, where he played four friendly games with the club, before signing a two-year deal on 22 July 2016.
 Two days later, he got his official debut for the club, playing the first 92 minutes in a 1-0 victory against AB, before getting replaced by Lukas Svendsen.

 After 98 games for Helsingør, the club announced on 1 August 2019, that Basse had left the club.

 FC Roskilde

 On 18 October 2019, Basse joined Danish 1st Division club FC Roskilde on a free agent.
 He left the club at the end of the year, where his contract expired.

 Vendsyssel FF

 Vendsyssel FF announced on 21 January 2020, that Basse had joined the club on a contract for the rest of the season.
 He left the club as his contract expired.